OpenBSD 4.1 Released 218

 I know BSD well but, I prefer Linux and sometimes Solaris over *BSD.

 The BSD's are a fine family of OS's.
 This is widely understood now.
-There's no need to resort to baseless exaggeration to superficially elevate BSD's position in the mind of the reader, who will probably read your comment, in turn, as "the BSD's are so threatened by Linux that I will resort to back-handed ab
+There's no need to resort to baseless exaggeration to superficially elevate BSD's position in the mind of the reader, who will probably read your comment, in turn, as "the BSD's are so threatened by Linux that I will resort to back-handed absurdities".

 The guy asked a question, I gave him a potential reason why people might think that way - look around, guys, I'm just reporting what others are saying.
 That does not mean that I AGREE with that.